paritytech/ahm-dryrun/README.md

 This will spawn a new instance of the network (with the state of the previous step) and will print all the network info (ports) to run the _post migration_ tests.

-Then you can run the test in a _different terminal_.
+Then you can run tests in a _different terminal_.

-### E2E Tests on Westend Asset Hub
+### E2E Tests on Asset Hub

 Polkadot Ecosystem Tests offers, among other things, a suite of E2E tests that run against live networks.
-The PET submodule in this repository is set to branch `ahm-tests`, which adapts the (originally) relay chain E2E suites to run in post-migration Asset Hubs
+The PET submodule in this repository is set to a branch which extends the existing E2E suites, originally designed to run on a relay chain, to run in post-migration Asset Hubs - staking, governance, etc.

-In order to run PET tests on the post-migration Asset Hub chain of a network created by `zombie-bite`, assume it is named `<network-name>`, and do the following:
+In order to run PET tests on the post-migration Asset Hub chain of a network `<network-name>` created by `zombie-bite`:

 1. Start the network with `just zb spawn <base_path> post` (if it is not already running)
 2. Note the port number `<collator-port>` the collator is running on, and the `<block-number>` the AH chain is on